-How you carry yourself appearance-wise is completely on you.
+How you carry yourself appearance-wise is entirely on you.

 Never take another person’s opinion to heart.

-While it’s definitely easier said than done, sometimes its bears repeating.
+While it’s easier said than done, sometimes it bears repeating.

-Honestly, if someone doesn’t like you for who YOU are, then they can go F–K themselves.
+Honestly, if someone doesn’t like you for who YOU are, they can go $#%! themselves.

 To slightly switch gears since we don’t like to be so negative, we wanted to talk a bit more about the beard and proper maintenance.